 Pete The Poltergeist – The Cardiff Poltergeist

 They assumed it was young teenagers trying to irritate them, but after it kept happening, and after repeatedly rushing outside to find no one around, they started to rack their brains for another answer.
-After a time, John started to get worried that there was something strange going on around the building and that it was not kids playing pranks.

 Fred claimed to see the Poltergiest one day while he was fixing something on the floor, looked up and saw a young boy sat on top of a shelf.
 He recalls a faceless boy who was waving, but when John turned round to see the mysterious figure, it vanished.